Cheap Roofing Insurance

 The common factors that insurance companies use to determine roofers insurance costs are:

 Your company’s accident history

 If you’re a company with a clean accident record, then you are less likely to have a high insurance rate than some of your competitors.
 This, however, does not account for the age of your business, which also plays a role in determining insurance rates.
-(For example, A company may have no recorded accidents, but if the company is relatively new, a rate may be higher than an older company with the same record.)

 The average age and legal background of your employees